 : the act or process of holding a trial against a person who is accused of a crime to see if that person is guilty

 the prosecution : the side of a legal case which argues that a person who is accused of a crime is guilty : the lawyer or lawyers who prosecute someone in a court case

 : the act of doing or continuing to do something

-Learn More About PROSECUTION
+Learn More about prosecution

-Seen & Heard
+Seen and Heard

 What made you want to look up prosecution?
 Please tell us where you read or heard it (including the quote, if possible).